Vikaspogu/blog/content/blog/debug-java-container/index.md

 ## Red Hat container images

-When you bootstrap your JVM, you should have a way to enable JVM debug.
-For example Red Hat S2I images allows you to control classpath and debugging via environment variables.
+When you bootstrap your JVM, you should have a way to enable JVM to debug.
+For example, Red Hat S2I images allow you to control classpath and debugging via environment variables.

 ```bash
 # Set debug options if required